GeorgeDeac/ESP-Arduino-WakeOnWAN/README.md

 -If you don't remember the last local ip the machine had send the magic packets over xxx.xxx.xxx.255 to broadcast it to the whole network

--Make sure your ethernet card supports magic packets
+-Make sure your ethernet card supports wol with magic packets